xp44mm/Notebook/RxInAction/07 Controlling the observable temperature.md

 `BehaviorSubject` keeps a cache of one value only (the last one).
 For more than one value, use `ReplaySubject`.

-### 7.1.4 Caching the sequence with ReplaySubject
+### 7.1.4 Caching the sequence with `ReplaySubject`

-`ReplaySubject<T>` is a subject that holds a cache of the notifications it observes inside an inner buffer, as shown in figure 7.6.
+`ReplaySubject<'T>` is a subject that holds a cache of the notifications it observes inside an inner buffer, as shown in figure 7.6.

-Figure 7.6 ReplaySubject broadcasts each notification to all subscribed and future observers, subject to buffer trimming policies.
+Figure 7.6 `ReplaySubject` broadcasts each notification to all subscribed and future observers, subject to buffer trimming policies.

-ReplaySubject lets you, for example, store notifications and replay them for various observable pipelines that you're testing, and compare the results to see which is the best.
+`ReplaySubject` lets you, for example, store notifications and replay them for various observable pipelines that you're testing, and compare the results to see which is the best.
 To prevent unwanted memory leaks, you can control the caching policy that limits the buffer size, time, or both.

-Listing 7.6 shows how to limit ReplaySubject by time and size.
+Listing 7.6 shows how to limit `ReplaySubject` by time and size.
 This example uses Rx with a health sensor.
 Like Microsoft Band, the client application connects to the sensor when started, but the user can add a heart-rate parameter to the UI later.
 To display a nice graph, you want to keep the last 20 readings from the last 2 minutes.

-Listing 7.6 Limiting the ReplaySubject cache by time and size
+Listing 7.6 Limiting the `ReplaySubject` cache by time and size

 ```C#
 var heartRate:IObservable<int> = ...